Wigs for Cancer Patients | Chemo Wigs

 Hats and caps are a great alternative if you’re looking for simplicity.
 Wearing a cute and comfortable hat is an option that can be especially useful in the early stages of hair loss.

 The Wig Company Cares

-Whether through a personal diagnosis, or through the struggles of a friend or family member, many people are affected by cancer.
+Whether through a personal diagnosis or through the struggles of a friend or family member, many people are affected by cancer.
 The Wig Company is committed to making a difference in the lives of patients throughout the country.
 If you have a gently worn wig, please donate it to your local American Cancer Society chapter.

 Beyond your medical care team, the caring professionals at The Wig Company pledge to be an invaluable resource for you.
-We will guide and advise you through every step of your alternative hair selection process, including choosing style, size, or color.
+We will guide and advise you through every step of your alternative hair selection process, including choosing a style, size, or color.
 Once you've chosen your wig, your order will be expedited and shipped the very same day.
 Here are some things to consider as you begin to prepare for your journey: